neilbrown/edlib/README.md

 At least, that is the plan.
 At time if writing, edlib only provides bindings for C and Python.
 Other languages should be fairly easy.

-The particular value-add of edlib over emacs (apart from the obvious “NIH” issues) is that both document storage and document rendering are fully extensible.
+The particular value-add of edlib over Emacs (apart from the obvious “NIH” issues) is that both document storage and document rendering are fully extensible.
 A document is not always a text buffer, it could also be a mem-mapped files, a directory, or an internal data